sib-swiss/NGS-longreads-training/docs/course_material/server_login.md

 ## Learning outcomes

+!!! note
+    You might already be able to do some or all of these learning outcomes.
+If so, you can go through the corresponding exercises quickly.
+The general aim of this chapter is to work comfortably on a remote server by using the command line.

 **After having completed this chapter you will be able to:**

 * Setup a connection between a local computer and remote host with `ssh`